(Spoken on October 29th, 1998.)

 Purity is achieved by freedom from desire, and desire should be distinguished from necessity.
-When one is hungry, one should eat, when one is thirsty oneshould drink, when one is fatigued, one should sleep.
+A necessity is not a desire.
+When one is hungry, one should eat; when one is thirsty, one should drink; when one is fatigued, one should sleep.
 These absolute necessities cannot be called desires because without these necessities one cannot even survive.

 It is necessary to save life.
 Suppose you find a snake is wriggling, encircled by forest fire.
 You would like to save it, but you do not go and catch hold of its neck.
-So even a good desire like wanting to save the snake should not befulfilled in a reckless way.
-People generally take a long stick and throw it like this, etc. etc.
+So even a good desire such wanting to save the snake should not be fulfilled in a reckless way.
+People generally take a long stick and throw from a distance.

 There are desires of a different type—like sexual desire.
 It is neither good nor bad, like fire.
 Do you consider fire as a good thing or a bad thing?
 You cannot say anything about it.
 It can destroy or it can cook your food.
-So, likewise, sexual desire is a conservative process of maintaining a balance in the system, it is not capable of definition in a cut-and-dried manner.
-It is, as any desire is, relative to circumstance.
-But if it is a passion, you may distinguish between desire and passion.
+So, likewise, if a sexual desire is a conservative process of maintaining a balance in the system, it is not objectionable.
+But if it is a passion—you may distinguish between desire and passion.
 Passion is voluptuous, tumult-like, and makes one sick afterwards.
 Great discrimination has to be exercised here.